pytorch/pytorch/README.md

 ## Motivation

-Torch's nn module provided many optimized C implementations of modules, but the source files contained Lua specific code and headers so they couldn't be easily compiled and included anywhere else.
+Torch's neural network package (nn) provided many optimized C implementations of modules, but the source files contained Lua specific code and headers so they couldn't be easily compiled and included anywhere else.

 THNN is based on the same code, but is written in pure C, so it can be easily included in other code. **Future C implementations should be committed to THNN.**